Aorta3698/dusk/src/chapters/design.md

 You may want to swap `J~`.

-This results in about 0.02% lower SFB and 0.10% higher SFS.
+This results in 0.10% lower SFB and 0.29% higher SFS on MonkeyRacer corpus.
 ```
 B F D P Q  J ~ O U .
 N S T C Y  M H A E I